 - Irritable Bowel Disease (IBD)

-If your cat is diagnosed with one of these conditions, your vet will likely recommend one of the specialist diets.
+If your cat is diagnosed with one of these conditions, your vet will likely recommend a specialist diet.

 Kidney Disease and Protein

 Kidney disease is among the most common chronic diseases in elderly cats.
 Persian cats are most likely to have this condition, but it can affect any breed of cat.
 If your cat has kidney problems, it will need to consume less protein.

 When a healthy cat eats protein, its kidneys filter out the waste products from the protein, and these waste products are expelled in the cat’s urine.
 Cats with kidney problems cannot perform this function efficiently, so they get a build-up of toxic waste products in their blood.